 Oxidizer is also useful for migrating Delphi code to Oxygene.
 As in the previous example, Oxidizer will not magically get rid of the Delphi RTL or VCL APIs your code uses, but it will adjust the core language syntax for the differences between Delphi and Oxygene.

 Oxidizer does not currently support converting from and to all language combinations.
-In particular, Delphi code can only be converted to Oxygene, and conversion from Swift is not available yet.
+In particular, Delphi code can only be converted to Oxygene, and conversion from Go is not available.
+Also note that conversion to Go is severely limited, since many core constructs of the other langages (such as even Classes) cannot be expressed in Go.

 The following conversions are supported: